AlecAivazis/graphql-over-kafka/docs/source/intro/first_service.rst

 your database.
 And honestly, it's one of the nicest python packages written, so why not take the opportunity when you can?

-Throughout this guide, we're going to be making a recipe list, so open up server.py from the previous step and add the Recipe class.
+Go ahead and define the Recipe model as shown below.

 .. code-block:: python